What are Simple Tooth Extractions?

 Though our experienced and skilled dental team makes every attempt to conserve and maintain your natural teeth, there are instances where a tooth or teeth may need to be extracted.
 At LANCO Dental Care, we routinely perform simple tooth extractions to improve oral health by removing teeth that are decayed, infected, irreparably broken, or otherwise preventing good oral health.
-A simple extraction removes a tooth that is visible through the gums and can be extracted without a surgical approach.
+A simple tooth extraction in Lancaster, PA removes a tooth that is visible through the gums and can be extracted without a surgical approach.
 Regardless of the reason for needing a tooth extraction, our dedicated team will provide you with the best possible care for your smile.
-If you or a family member need to have a tooth removed, get in touch with our Lancaster, PA family dental practice to schedule an evaluation and preserve your oral health.
+If you or a family member need to have a tooth removed, get in touch with our Lancaster, PA, family dental practice to schedule an evaluation and preserve your oral health.

 When Are Extractions Needed?

-While your mouth recovers following an extraction, you should avoid smoking, using straws, and spitting.
+While your mouth recovers following tooth removal, you should avoid smoking, using straws, and spitting.
 You may wish to eat soft, cool foods for the first couple of days after the extraction.
 Cold compresses and over-the-counter pain medication can also be used to help alleviate any swelling and enhance post-treatment comfort.
 In certain cases, a prescription for pain medicine or antibiotics may be provided.
 In addition to any suggested follow-up visits, it is important to keep up with dental exams and cleanings on a routine basis to maintain your oral health.

 Improve Your Oral Health